-A common defense is that the defendant did not intentionally steal the car.
+A common defense is that you did not intentionally steal the car.

 NRS 205.228 states that: